 Continue for approximately 1-2 minutes in total provided there is no increase in symptoms.
 Remember to try and relax your arm.
-Stage 2 exercises to do 4-5 times a day - To start at 4 weeks shown in the pictures.
+Stage 2 exercises to do 4 - 5 times a day - To start at 3 weeks after injury

 Active assisted Shoulder flexion